-- 1. Set-up Program: Write the Set-up Program command to the command register. - 2.
-Program: Write the Program command to the command register with the appropriate Address and Data.
-The system software routines must now timeout the program pulse width (10 μs) prior to issuing the Program-verify command. - 3.
+- Set-up Program: Write the Set-up Program command to the command register. - Program: Write the Program command to the command register with the appropriate Address and Data.
+The system software routines must now time-out the program pulse width (10 μs) prior to issuing the Program-verify command.
+An integrated stop timer prevents any possibility of overprogramming. - 3.
 Program-verify: Write the Program-verify command to the command register.
 This command terminates the programming operation.
 In addition, this command verifies the margin and outputs the byte just programmed in order to compare the array data with the original data programmed.
 After successful data verification, the programming sequence is initiated again for the next byte address to be programmed.